You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 Hey there, when you click on links in this post and you make a purchase, I may earn a small commission that l can use towards resources (other than throw-outs) for project making within my website😀

-Then you can paint and decorate a design of your choice and finally after you have added a sail you no longer see the original milk or juice carton you started with, but a super duper sail boat!
+Then you can paint and decorate a design of your choice and finally, after you have added a sail you no longer see the original milk or juice carton you started with, but a super duper sailboat!

 Finally, how did you like working on this project?
 Kids love to create and make things out of throw-outs and no matter how it turns out, their interpretation is great and we love and adore them for it!